-One of the most ironic aspects of motherhood is the straight-up marathon you have to run every damn day to get your kid to do what is absolutely necessary to keep them alive—like wear a life jacket.
+Kids life jackets, puddle jumpers, and swim vests will make a day in the water safer for your little one.
+That said, one of the most ironic aspects of motherhood is the straight-up marathon you have to run every damn day to get your kid to do what is absolutely necessary to keep them alive—like wearing a life jacket.
 “If you want to go in the lake, you have to wear sunscreen — and a life jacket,” said the insanely overtired mother to her ungrateful and unwilling-to-listen 6-year-old eyeing the new pool.
 Sound familiar?

-Life jackets are one of those arguments you refuse to lose because of how incredibly important they are for water safety.
+Life jackets: When it comes to life jackets, it’s in the name — these are specifically designed to save lives.
 Drowning is the leading cause of death for children ages 1-4, and the second most common in kids under 5 — and it can occur with less than an inch of water, notes Alison Mitzner, M.D., a pediatrician in New York City.
 “It is so important that children wear a life jacket while in or near water, including boating, swimming, at a beach, on a dock, rafting, tubing or near lakes, rivers or oceans etc.,” she says.
 “It is a simple way to stay safe.”

-Even if you’ve stocked up on a boatload of floaties, water wings, blow ups and plastic rings, they shouldn’t take the place of life jackets.
-They’re essential for every child who will be exposed to a body of water.
+Even if you’ve stocked up on a boatload of pool floaties, water wings, blow-ups, and plastic rings, they shouldn’t take the place of life jackets, which are essential for every child who will be exposed to a body of water.
 “They only work when worn and of course they never replace adult supervision,” adds Dr. Mitzner.
 “And we, as our kids biggest role models, should wear one too for our own safety and also to set the example for our children even early on to learn the importance of a life jacket and water safety.”
+For optimum safety, you’ll want to get a life jacket that’s specifically Coast Guard-approved.

-Ready to start shopping for that life jacket or puddle jumper so you can have some peace of mind?
+Ready to start shopping for that life jacket, puddle jumper, or swim vest so you can have some peace of mind?
 Check out our mom-approved options below.

 If you are really having a tough time convincing your kid to wear a full blown life vest, a puddle jumper is a great alternative.
 They are basically arm floaties that pass the safety test and are one of the most popular swim helpers mainly because kids don’t mind wearing them and they are actually safe, especially the Stearns Original Puddle Jumper, which has been safety tested and is U.S. Coast Guard-approved as a Type V/III personal floatation device.
 This one is designed for children weighing 30 to 50 lbs, meeting strict requirements for use on boats, in public pools and at water parks.
 The fabric is made out of a woven polyester that is gentle against your child’s sensitive skin with less chafing.
 The real selling point for your kid, of course, is definitely going to be the fact that he or she can choose from one of 15 different prints and designs.
 Lobster, crab, pineapple, and of course mermaid, amongst them.